-Sentencing reform and universal broadband access are two new goals on Alabama Arise’s 2021 legislative agenda.
+Sentencing reform and voting rights expansion are two key goals on Alabama Arise’s 2022 legislative agenda.
 Members voted for Arise’s issue priorities this week after nearly 300 people attended the organization’s online annual meeting Saturday.
 The seven issues chosen were:

 - Tax reform, including untaxing groceries and ending the state’s upside-down deduction for federal income taxes, which overwhelmingly benefits rich households.

-- Adequate budgets for human services like education, health care and child care, including Medicaid expansion and extension of pre-K to serve all eligible Alabama children.
+- Adequate budgets for human services like education, health care and child care, including Medicaid expansion to make health coverage affordable for all Alabamians.

 - Voting rights, including automatic universal voter registration and removal of barriers to voting rights restoration for disenfranchised Alabamians.